mike-kaufman/async-context-definition/Async-Context-Definitions.md

 ### Definition of Context and Ordering
-A single JavaScript function may be passed to multiple asynchronous API's and, in order to track the state of each of these asynchronous executions independently, we must be able to distinguish between these instances.
-Thus, we begin by defining an _asynchronous function context_ (or context) as a unique identifier that is associated with any function that is passed to an asynchronous API.
-In general we only require that fresh instances of these values can be generated on demand and compared for identity.
+A single JavaScript function may be passed to multiple asynchronous API's and, in order to track the state of each of these asynchronous executions independently, we must be able to distinguish between uses of the same function from multiple logically different asynchronous executions.
+Thus, we begin by defining an _asynchronous function context_ (or context) as a unique identifier.
+We only require that fresh instances of these values can be generated on demand and compared for equality.
 In practice monotonically increasing integer values provide a suitable representation.
 For a given function _f_ we define the asynchronous context representation of _f_ in context _i_ as _f<sub>i</sub>_.